jcuga/murple/index.md

 | Complete a Level (Easy/Medium difficulty) | `1000` |
 | Complete a Level (Hard difficulty) | `2000` |

-Note that you get an extra bonus on Hard difficulty, and that the number of crayons required to complete a level vary, thus the maxium possible score varies.
+Note that you get an extra bonus on Hard difficulty, and that the number of crayons required to complete a level vary, thus the maximum possible score varies.
 Also note that there are a total of `15` levels.

-A perfect score for a level is acheived by filling in crayons perfectly--one of every color, every time.
+A perfect score for a level is achieved by filling in crayons perfectly--one of every color, every time.
 Thus getting the perfect round bonus (`+500`).
 Also, you have to not have any excess murple or inventory left over, as they result in reduced points at the end of the level.
 Completing a round of crayons will award a small murple/damage reduction.
 Completing a perfect round will award an even bigger reduction.

 ### Maximum Score Per Game Mode
 | Difficulty | Left Difficulty Switch | Crayons Per Level | Max Possible Score |